Assistant Professor of Democracy & Justice Studies

 My current book project reframes contemporary policing as a colonial legacy.
 A recent wave of crackdowns on civil society and marginalized groups has puzzled scholars in many places around the world, although the role of the police is often overlooked or under historicized.
 I examine the colonial roots and postcolonial persistence of policing using the case of Tanzania to theorize the relationship between the police, state, and society.
 Without understanding the police as a colonial legacy, we remain ill-informed about the purpose and growth of policing over time.

-My work has been generously supported by the African Studies Program, the Center for Research on Gender and Women, the Elections Research Center, the Foreign Language and Area Studies Fellowship, the Law and Society Fellows Program, and the Scott Kloeck-Jenson Fellowship at the University of Wisconsin—Madison.
-I previously worked for Teaching, Research, & International Policy and AidData at the College of William & Mary’s Global Research Institute.
-I received a Bachelor of Arts in Government and a Five College Certificate of African Studies from Smith College.
+I am grateful for the generous support of the African Studies Program, the Andrew W. Mellon Foundation, the Center for Research on Gender and Women, the Elections Research Center, the Foreign Language and Area Studies Fellowship, the Law and Society Fellows Program, and the Scott Kloeck-Jenson Fellowship at the University of Wisconsin—Madison.

 Research: Critical carceral studies, law and society, African politics, and feminist and postcolonial studies

 Teaching: Democracy and justice studies, political science, gender and sexuality studies, and African studies